shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 User data is provided at instance boot time and can be any arbitrary string of data.
-The bootstrapper will consider any user data that begins with the ASCII characters '#!' to be a script.
+The bootstrapper will consider any user data that begins with the ASCII characters `#!` to be a script.
 It will write the entire contents of the user data to `/var/lib/cloud/user-data.sh`, make the file executable, and execute the file piping any output to `/var/log/cloud-bootstrap.log`.

 The user data script can do anything it pleases with the instance.
 It will be run as root and networking will be up.
-No other grantees about system state are made at the point the script runs.
+No other guarantees about system state are made at the point the script runs.

 ## Assumptions